 Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales.
 In addition, any product candidates, if approved, may not achieve commercial success.
 Commercial revenues, if any, will not be derived unless and until we can achieve sales of products, which we do not anticipate for several years, if at all.
-Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
+Accordingly, if we decide to pursue any future product development efforts, we will need to obtain substantial additional funding in connection with our continuing operations.